psu13/mutable-hakyll/posts/back-and-forth.md

 > > <a href="../images/IMG_1214.jpg">
 <img src="../images/IMG_1214.jpg" width=480></a>

 Here is each camera wearing the telephoto zoom I'd use on them.
-The Nikon lens is a 70-300mm F4.5/5.6, and the Olympus lens is a 40-150 (80-300mm equivalent) constant F4.
+The Nikon lens is a 70-300mm F4.5/5.6 F lens with an adapter, and the Olympus lens is a 40-150 (80-300mm equivalent) constant F4.

 > > <a href="../images/IMG_1217.jpg">
 <img src="../images/IMG_1217.jpg" width=480></a>